cradleengine/mintsui/README.md

 </p>

 # MintSui
-MintSui is a simple Discord bot that allows users to Generate AI NFTs and Mint them on the Sui Blockchain
+MintSui is a simple Discord bot that allows users to Generate AI NFTs and Mint them on the Sui Blockchain.
+[Add To Your Server Now](https://discord.com/api/oauth2/authorize?client_id=1053439003581501480&permissions=8&scope=bot)

 ## Pre-requistes
 - You will need to create an `.env` file and put it in the root directory of the repository.
 Look at `.env.example` to see what the env should look like.